Monday 9:00 h. 29,00 € / Adult y 20,00 € / Child (3-11 years)

 - Several photo stops during this day trip.

-- Transport by bus
+- Modern bus transportation

-- Accompanying guide during the whole excursion.
+- Accompanying guide throughout the trip

 In the middle of the Mountain range Penibetica, Sierra Nevada forms the largest mountain area of the Iberian Peninsula, with an own structural unity.
 The Arabs called it “The Mountains of the Sun”, it possesses one of the richest flora in the whole of Europe.
 In 1986 the UNESCO called it Reserve for the Biosphere.
 With our bus we will be driving into the heart of these mountains, up to a height of 2000 meters above sea level, the Mountain pass La Ragua, to descend on the other side of the mountains towards the village of La Calahorra.